The 8 Most Popular Urban Explorer Forums You Can Join

 If you’ve read more than one blog post on my urbex website, you’ve probably heard me say time and time again, ‘Always explore with a friend’.
 The reason I reiterate this point is because urbex is a hobby that takes you to locations that have been abandoned for many years.

-Quite often, you will be entering places which have been empty for long periods of time, and may not have seen human habitation for a number of years.
-Floors, ceilings, and even walls can and do give way when they are badly decayed and there are many other hazards inside these locations that you may not be aware of that can be a danger to you.
+Quite often, you will be entering places that have been empty for long periods of time, and may not have seen human habitation for a number of years.
+Floors, ceilings, and even walls can, and do, give way when they are badly decayed and there are many other hazards inside these locations that you may not be aware of that can be a danger to you.

 The location alone is not always the reason you could get hurt.
-Abandoned places are generally areas where homeless, junkies, and squatters like to be in.
+Abandoned places are generally areas where the homeless, junkies, and squatters like to be.
 Though it doesn’t happen too often, explorers have told of stories where they were attacked or robbed by people in abandoned buildings.

 Online Since: 2002

 Uer, which stands for ‘Urban Exploration Resource’, is one of the oldest urbex community on the web.
 The urban exploration website offers lots of articles, photo galleries, stories, and an active forum board for the Urban Exploration and Infiltration Community.

 Uer also offers a public and private location database.
 Their urban exploration database contains information on abandoned locations that urban explorers have visited.
 The locations are organized by state/city so anyone can visit their location database and find places to explore near them.

 Don’t let the outdated design of the website fool you.
 Uer forum is one of the oldest abandoned places forums online.
 It is chock-full of amazing information regarding urban exploration.
 The urbex community on Uer forum is active even today and I’m personally a registered member of it and absolutely love it.